learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 The problem setting in general is that, there are $n$ objects, and we want to know how many *permutations* are possible.

 This is a way how you can tackle this.
 You're the front singer and have to decide which song to play first.
-You have 3 songs to choose from, so 3 ways of chosing a first song.
+You have 3 songs to choose from, so 3 ways of choosing a first song.
 Then, you move on to the second song.
 You've chosen the first one, so you have 2 songs to choose from now.
 Etcetera.
 Mathematically, this boils down to:

  $ \text{# Jackson permutations} = 3*2*1 = 3 ! = 6$